What should News Futures

 How It Works

-Each CoP has a Steward who holds the container: facilitating monthly gatherings, connecting members to NF’s campaign goals, and helping the cohort produce something meaningful by the end of the cycle.
-Cohorts run 3–6 months and are limited to fewer than five for the 2026–2027 cycle.
+Each Community of Practice has a Steward who holds the container: facilitating monthly gatherings, connecting members to News Future’s campaign goals, and helping the cohort produce something meaningful by the end of the cycle.
+Cohorts may run for any length of time but must conclude by December 2027.

 Stipends & Support

-Access to NF operational support throughout the cohort
+Access to News Futures operational support throughout the cohort

 What Makes a Strong Proposal?

-A strong CoP proposal identifies a genuine question or thread worth exploring together, names a clear connection to one of NF’s five campaign areas, and has a Steward ready to facilitate with care.
-You don’t need a pre-formed cohort — NF will help connect interested members once groups are confirmed.
+A strong Community of Practice proposal identifies a genuine question or thread worth exploring together, names a clear connection to one of News Futures’ five campaign areas, and has a Steward ready to facilitate with care.
+You don’t need a pre-formed cohort — News Futures will help connect interested members once groups are confirmed.

 Key Dates